She was raped. Then the police charged her with a crime.

 MJ: Like what?

 TCM: The most basic is simply backgrounding the alleged attacker.
 There is some evidence that rapists, the more they get away with it, the more they continue their behavior.
 A lot of stories we see this year have been precisely that—by coming forward, [a victim] found out, “Oh, it wasn’t just me.
-It was this woman, and this woman, and this woman.”
+It was this woman and this woman and this woman.”
 So when someone reports they’ve been attacked by somebody, find out what that guy has done before, where he’s lived before.
 Does he have a record?
 Even if there are no criminal charges.
 It makes it that much easier to prosecute.
 That’s a basic thing—which is not done.

 KA: Other practical considerations include that it’s a mistake for police to assume that there is one right way for someone to react when they’ve been hurt.
 There isn’t.
 It’s abundantly clear that victims of rape and sexual assault react in any number of different ways.
 It doesn’t mean they’re not telling the truth if that reaction doesn’t fit with your preconceived notion of what trauma should look like.
 We’ve seen instances where the investigation shifts and police become very confrontational, sometimes even using polygraphs to test their credibility.
 That can go sideways very quickly.

-Note: *Correction: An earlier version of this article misidentified the speaker of this and the following two answers.